 2. We Adopted A Child, So Who Gets Custody?

-A judge looks at the interest of the child.
+A judge looks at the best interest of the child.
 Some people believe that the court favors the mother over the father.
 In a case where there are two mothers, it would be hard to decide.
 The old mother over father ruling is old school.
-The court uses a standard that looks for the “ interest of the child.”
+The court uses a standard that looks for the “best interest of the child.”
 The parent with the stable job, financial security and better living arrangement would be the obvious choice.
 Even in same-sex divorces, the other party gets visitation rights.
-Do not think the court will not do some investigation to find the situation either.
+Do not think the court will not do some investigation to find the best situation either.

 3. We Bought a House Together, But I Do Not Want It Anymore.
 What Do I Do?

 As with most marriages, a home that is owned by both parties can be a source of contention.
 If one side wishes to retain the house, then they must pay you any equity that you have accrued then they must buy you out.
 In some cases, the other person will not have the money or resources to do so.